argoproj-labs/hera/docs/examples/hello_hera_cron.md

 # Hello Hera Cron

-This example showcases the cron hello world example of Hera.
+This example showcases the cron hello world example of Hera

 ```python
 from hera import CronWorkflow, Task